 Starting from the month of March till the end of June or mid-July, you have the Summer season in Bir Billing which is a good time for long flights.

-However, due to strong winds and occasional storms, paragliding is not certain at this time and may get occasionally canceled due to bad weather.
+However, due to strong winds and occasional storms, paragliding in Bir Billing is not certain at this time.
+It can also get occasionally canceled due to bad weather.
 But if you have a couple of days at your hand then it shouldn’t be an issue really.

-From mid-July till mid-September or sometime later, Bir Billing experiences the monsoon season at which time Paragliding is closed down for operation.
+From mid-July till mid-September or sometime later, Bir Billing experiences the monsoon season.
+During this time period, Paragliding is shut down in Bir Billing.

 Winter months start from October and last till the end of February, making October-November the ideal time for Paragliding.
-Paragliding in Bir Billing is still open in the months of December, January, and February but you would need to trek 1-2 km in the snow to reach the Take off Site.
+Paragliding in Bir Billing is open in the months of December, January, and February as well.
+But you would need to trek 1-2 km in the snow to reach the Take off Site.

-But the view in the winter months is completely worth it.
+But the view in the winter months is completely worth the effort.